 b. the name, address and telephone number of the OWNER of the

-2.8 Before an OCCUPANT initially enters into or renews a RENTAL AGREEMENT for a REGULATED RENTAL UNIT, the OWNER or MANAGER shall furnish the OCCUPANT with the most recent inspection report relating to the property.
+2.8 Before all OCCUPANTS initially enters into or renews a RENTAL AGREEMENT for a REGULATED RENTAL UNIT, the OWNER or MANAGER shall furnish all OCCUPANTS with the most recent inspection report relating to the property.
 (Ord.
 2017-15.
 Passed 5/2/2017)

 D. Maintenance of Premises.